Zennor

 Zennor Head is a coastal promontory north of the village.
 The cliffs rise over 200 ft from the sea and the highest point of the headland is 314 ft above sea level.
 The village itself is at an elevation of around 110 m.

 Zennor lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with similar status and protection as a National Park.

+Frank Baker's 1956 novel Talk of the Devil is set in Zennor and deals with fictionalised versions of Aleister Crowley and some of his associates.
 Helen Dunmore's 1993 novel Zennor in Darkness is set in and around the village in 1917 when D. H. Lawrence lived nearby.
-Zennor is also mentioned in the Ulysses Moore series of books, written by Pierdomenico Baccalario; in fact near Zennor and St Ives there would be the mysterious hamlet of Kilmore Cove, the place where the series is mainly set.
+Zennor is also mentioned in the Ulysses Moore series of books, written by Pierdomenico Baccalario; in fact, near Zennor and St Ives there would be the mysterious hamlet of Kilmore Cove, the place where the series is mainly set.

 Local government

 For the purposes of local government Zennor elects a parish council of seven members every three years.
 Higher functions are exercised by Cornwall Council.
 Until March 2009 the parish was included in the former Penwith Council District.